 I’m loath to review music because of how difficult it is to describe, especially as a layperson.
 Yet in this work composer James MacMillan has taken on the opposite challenge: how to explain one of the most remarkable and confounding texts through music.
 Somehow, he does so with incredible clarity and majesty, in what is one of the greatest sacred works in decades.

 Since it was the day of Preparation… depicts the burial and Resurrection of Christ, and the sightings and miracles that came after.
-The text is taken word-for-word from the bible (RSV, not Latin), giving musical context to what is a difficult biblical passage to comprehend.
+I find it a difficult biblical passage to comprehend.
 What are we to make of the fact that so many miracles were left untold, for instance?
 The Gospel of John, from which the words are taken, ends incredibly: ‘But there are also many other things which Jesus did; were every one of them to be written, I suppose that the world itself could not contain the books that would be written’.
 As if the story up to that point were not mysterious enough.

 I say this as someone who is yet unable to believe in God.
 The Resurrection is perhaps an even stranger story to me, then, as it’s so outside the secular world I live in.
 But it is through music like this that I find myself tentatively rediscovering Christianity, or at least desiring it, having been born into a kind of limp, undefined Catholicism.
 This is what music is best at — conveying and compelling one towards the mysterious.